 high-pressure liquid chromatographs, and

 computer clusters with more than 2,000

 - Valuable, hands-on experience in the many laboratory courses incorporated into the curriculum, as well as in undergraduate research opportunities

 - Close proximity to many of the world’s leading pharmaceutical companies

-- Through the integrated degree program offered through the College of Graduate Studies, you can obtain a MS in half the time of a traditional degree program.
+- Through the integrated degree program, you can obtain a MS in half the time of a traditional degree program.
 A BS/PhD option is also available.